jenkinsci/mabl-integration-plugin/README.md

 ![](img/run-mabl-tests.png)

-*Configure the API key*.
+*Select the API key from the drop-down list*.
 Then select environment, and application from the drop-down.
 At least one of environment and application must be supplied.
 All matching plans and their tests will be run during this step.
 The step will block until the tests are complete/failed, or one hour has elapsed.